Python Security Guide

 print(port_scanner.generate_report()) # Inherited method works

-Key Point: Use super() to call parent class methods.
-This lets child classes extend rather than completely replace parent functionality.
+Key Technique: Use super() to call parent class methods.
+This lets child classes extend rather than completely replace parent functionality, maintaining shared behavior while adding specialized capabilities that only specific tool types need.

 Chapter 7: File Operations and Error Handling: Managing Security Data